-The Cambridge IGCSE Music course will develop students' understanding of how music is created through performing, composing, listening and appraising.
-These elements provide a means through which the students will examine a wide variety of musical traditions and styles from around the world.
-The course will enable students to develop their performing and composition skills in a supportive and nurturing environment, collaborating with their peers in the production of two performances and compositions.
-The course will aim to develop students' theoretical knowledge of music and prepare them to apply these skills to all aspects of their assessment within the course.
+The WJEC GCSE Music course will develop students' understanding of how music is created through performing, composing, listening and appraising.
+The course will enable students to refine their performing and composition skills in a supportive and nurturing environment, collaborating with their

-At IGCSE Music, there are three main assessments across the two years that involve performing, listening and composing.
+At IGCSE Music, there are three units across the two years:

-1) Listening Exam 70 marks 40%

-This is a 1 hour 15 minutes paper based on different musical styles and areas of study.
-This will be completed as an exam in June 2024.

-2) Performing coursework 50 marks 30%

-Students will prepare two performances, one solo and one ensemble, performed on any instrument or voice.
-These will be recorded and submitted to Cambridge for moderation in May 2024.

-3) Composing coursework 50 marks 30%

-Students will create two contrasting compositions in any style appropriate to the students' musical interests.
-These compositions will be completed at the end of Year 10 and start of Year 11 and submitted in May 2024.

-60% of the course is coursework based and 40% is listening.
+- 30% 1) Listening Exam 72 marks This is a 1 hour paper based on different musical styles and areas of study, including Film Music, Popular Music, Music for Ensemble and Musical Forms and Devices.
+This exam is at the end of the course in the summer of Y11. - 2) Performing coursework 84 marks 35% Students will prepare two performances, one solo and one ensemble, performed on any instrument or voice with a total duration of 4-6 minutes.
+One piece must be linked to an area of study.
+Students will also prepare a programme note for one of the pieces.
+These will be recorded in the Spring of Y11. - 3) Composing coursework 84 marks 35% Students will create two compositions, one of which must be in response to a brief set by WJEC.
+The second composition is a free composition for which learners set their own brief.
+These compositions will be completed at the end of Year 10 and start of Year 11.
+70% of the course is coursework based and 30% is listening.
 This offers students lots of practical opportunities.

 Embarking on any GCSE course is a big commitment, but particularly with a Music course.
 There are going to be lots of challenges, along with exciting opportunities to develop yourself as a musician.
-If you are practically minded, hands on, creative and open to new ideas, then IGCSE Music is the subject for you.
+If you are practically minded, hands on, creative, and open to new ideas, then GCSE Music is the subject for you.
+Not already playing an instrument is not necessarily a barrier as long as you are committed, and staff will be able to help you find an instrumental teacher to support the development of those skills.

-The IGCSE Music course provides students with a great platform to further develop practical musical skills.
-Universities and employers really value students who have wider skills such as music and the course has many different pathways post GCSE.
-Previous students have gone on to study popular music courses at some of the country's leading Music Colleges.
-Students have also used the skills they have learnt through GCSE music to contribute to music ensembles and pursue music courses at degree level.
-Music is a fantastic facilitating subject.
+The GCSE Music course provides students with a great platform to further develop practical musical skills as well as transferable problem-solving and analytical skills.
+Music can also give you opportunities to travel, meet people and get the most out of life.
+Universities and employers really value students who have wider skills such as music, and the course has many different pathways post GCSE.
+Previous students have gone on to study popular and classical music courses at some of the country's leading Music Colleges and universities.